COVID-19 Information Page

 New Training Methods

-We’ve looked at our training practices and made some changes to minimise risk without reducing the training quality.
+We’ve looked at our in-room training practices and made some changes to minimise risk without reducing the training quality.

 For example, we no longer gather around equipment or tools.
 Instead we will handle these sessions differently: